terminal-labs/salt-netops-lab/README.md

 __Note__: The above beacon module is written to only return events _if_ the return (from each `salt_fun`, respectively) is "truthy".
 Therefore, since our `net_config.diff` returns `False` when there is no diff, you should only see the beacon event(s) after “de-configuring” the device.

-Now, let’s add auto-remediation via salt reactor.
+Now, let’s add auto-remediation via the salt reactor.

 In the master config file we can set up our reactor to watch for event tags: